karenachi/karenachi.github.io/aboutme.md

 subtitle: How would I inspire you
 ---

 My name is Karen Achi.

-I have the following qualities:
+- I'm a creative person, I enjoy finding the perfect solution for the people I care about.

-- I'm very passionate about life.
+- I'm very passionate and can pursue my ideals with a single-mindedness that may catch others off guard.
-- I have many hobbies like cooking, reading, doing sport, traveling...
-- I am majoring in Computer Science.
-- I'm a fast and good learner.
-- I have an interest in fashion design.
+- I generally aim to use my strengths for the greater good – I am rarely enjoying succeeding at other people’s expense.
+- I mostly stand up for what's right and want to help create a world where others do the right thing as well.
+- I can be reserved but I value deep, authentic relationships with others, and I tend to take great care with other people’s feelings.
+- I find myself feeling especially stressed in the face of conflict and criticism.
+- I feel compelled to find a mission for my life.